aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Indicates whether encrypting the workbook with default password if Structure and Windows of the workbook are locked.

+**Remarks**

 The default value is false now.
 It's same as MS Excel 2013.

 **Returns:**
 boolean